 - Samsung F8000 55-inch Smart TV

-These camera-enabled smart TVs are your best option if you are looking to use your TV for Zoom meetings but don’t want to purchase additional equipment or deal with extra setup.
-Unfortunately, while you may be able to connect a USB webcam to your smart TV, so long as it has USB connections, getting it to work with Zoom is a different story.
+These smart TVs with cameras are ideal for Zoom meetings without extra equipment.
+However, while you may be able to connect a USB webcam to your smart TV, so long as it has USB connections, getting it to work with Zoom is a different story.

-This can be a significant drawback of trying just to use your smart TV for zoom.
-You may be able to get it to work, depending on your TV’s brand, but generally speaking, this kind of setup will not be supported by major manufacturers.
-Your best bet is to either try to use a laptop, connect the TV as a second monitor, or use screen mirroring.
+This can be a significant drawback of trying just to use your smart TV solely for Zoom.
+Compatibility depends on the TV brand, and manufacturers generally don’t support this setup.
+Consider using a laptop, connecting the TV as a second monitor, or screen mirroring instead.

 Screen Mirroring Zoom to a Smart TV